Is Nike’s Kaepernick campaign sacrificing everything? #JustDoIt

 A sentiment analysis on the social media reactions proved that negative brand impact came strongly from older generations, but the support generated came from their main and future customer base – Millenials (Shah, 2018).
 Nike is famous for his strong brand community, which results in higher trust and loyalty to the brand.
 This community held tightly together and finally won the game (Laroche et al., 2013).
 The study also emphasized that feelings on social media directly after the ad were more negatively related but after some time, the responses were mainly positively correlated (Shah, 2018).
 In total, Nike’s Kaepernick campaign had a media exposure of over $43 million and will certainly be remembered as one of the biggest ads in the century (Novy-Williams, 2018).

-All in all,>The End of the Game right time for Nike’s anniversary campaign.
+All in all, Colin Kaepernick was the right fit at the right time for Nike’s anniversary campaign.
 In order to make an impact and stay in consumers mind in the fast-changing environment of social media, marketers must take risks and do something bigger (Christodoulides, 2009).
 Brand activism becomes more important every day and Nike’s Kaepernick campaign is the perfect example on how to communicate it via social media.
 They certainly have the first-mover advantage and now, it is up to you to follow.
 Will you risk and sacrifice something to build on your purpose and be rewarded?

 References